I was diagnosed with prostate cancer in February 2006. It was the first illness I have ever had diagnosed.

-I have been practising IADT (Intermittent Androgen Deprivation Therapy) for the last 8 years.
+I have been practicing IADT (Intermittent Androgen Deprivation Therapy) for the last 8 years.
 Time on hormone therapy (HT) with periods off HT my thoughts being that once the HT had reduced my PSA to a stable and low number I would give my body a rest from the HT.

 2015 March 19th my PSA was 1.1 and stable

 2015 March 30th I had HT Zoladex 10.8 implant

 2015 June 11th my PSA was 0.9 so I decided to come off HT until my PSA rose to a level about 15.